 This easy Mexican rice recipe uses jarred salsa as a quick but super tasty short cut.
-Instructions on how to make this Mexican rice recipe in a rice cooker or on the stove top!
+Instructions on how to make it in a rice cooker or on the stove top!

 I’m on a mission to kick our boring rice habit, and this easy Mexican rice recipe is definitely not boring!